 We are a Boston-based full-service interior design firm specializing in interior decorating projects and architectural renovations.
 Our design services include space planning, furniture and fabric selection, accessories and artwork selection, lighting selection, color consultations, and architectural materials selection.

 Janine Dowling, our founder, has a lifelong passion for all things design.
-Well-versed in a wide range of styles from traditional to transitional to modern, Janine works closely with her clients to develop the right style for their home, personality and lifestyle.
+Well-versed in a wide range of styles from traditional to transitional to modern, Janine works closely with her clients to develop the right style for their homes, personality, and lifestyle.
 Whenever possible, she looks to sustainable solutions that are long-lasting, beautiful, and gentle on the earth.

 Whether your current design project is a one-room refresh or a whole-house customization, we look forward to speaking with you about how we can your home feel even more like Home.

-In order to enhance the aesthetics, function and safety of interior spaces, interior designers must draw upon many disciplines.
-The way in which different textures, color, lighting, furniture, and space work together to meet the needs of the occupants are their main concerns.
-Interior designers are able to plan the interior space of all kinds of buildings, from offices, theaters, restaurants, hotels, shopping malls, hospitals, schools, airport terminals and of course private residences.
+In order to enhance the aesthetics, function, and safety of interior spaces, interior designers must draw upon many disciplines.
+The way in which different textures, colors, lighting, furniture, and space work together to meet the needs of the occupants are their main concerns.
+Interior designers are able to plan the interior space of all kinds of buildings, from offices, theaters, restaurants, hotels, shopping malls, hospitals, schools, airport terminals, and of course private residences.

-Most interior designers traditionally focus on decorating in other words choosing the color pallete, style and then the proper flooring and window coverings, furniture, lighting and artwork.
-That being said, more and more designers are also becoming involved in architectural detailing, for example built in bookshelf and crown molding, as well as in planning the layout of a building that is being renovated, this includes helping to determine where walkways, stairways, escalators and windows will be located.
+Most interior designers traditionally focus on decorating.
+In other words, choose the color palette, style, then the proper flooring and window coverings, furniture, lighting, and artwork.
+That being said, more and more designers are also becoming involved in architectural detailing, for example, built-in bookshelf and crown molding, as well as in planning the layout of a building that is being renovated, this includes helping to determine where walkways, stairways, escalators, and windows will be located.

 Regardless of the space they are working on, the same process is followed by most designers.
-Programming is the first step, here is where the clients need s and wishes are determined.
-The designer will met with the client face to face and find out what the space will be used for and get a better understanding of the clients budget and preferences.
+Programming is the first step, here is where the client's needs and wishes are determined.
+The designer will be met with the client face to face and find out what the space will be used for and get a better understanding of the client's budget and preferences.
 The designer will look over the location and take inventory of anything that already exists, they will identify potential problems as well as positive attributes of the place.

 Once all information has been gathered, a plan is formulated and costs are estimated.
-Nowadays designs are usually create by using computer aided software, this can provide better detail and it is eased to correct mistakes than on hand made sketches.
-Once the design plan is completed, it is presented to the client and any revisions that the client wants made are taken care of.
+Nowadays designs are usually created by using computer-aided software, which can provide better detail and it is eased to correct mistakes than on hand-made sketches.
+Once the design plan is completed, it is presented to the client and any revisions that the client wants to make are taken care of.